pariyatti/kosa/README.md

 make help # see all the build commands make init # setup your system

-make test # run the tests
+make test # run the tests (did you install JDK 11?)

 make db-clean      # delete any old db files you might have make db-migrate    # install db schema